Ladrillo/flixster-starter/README.md

 ### Open-source libraries used

-- Add any links to open-source libraries used in your project.
+No libraries used other than the required ones for React

 ### Shout out